starwit/lj-projectbuilder/docs/architecture.md

 ## ProjectBuilder Components

-The project builder itself is based on the same project structure like the [starwit/reacthook-spring-template](https://github.com/starwit/reacthook-spring-template).
+The ProjectBuilder itself is based on the same project structure like the [starwit/reacthook-spring-template](https://github.com/starwit/reacthook-spring-template).
 The following description is valid for both.
 The project, based on Spring Boot is build via maven and is parted in subprojects shown in the diagram below.

 ![Components projectBuilder](diagrams/projectbuilder-architecture-intern.drawio.svg)